27 Mar My Dog Has A Swollen Face or Mouth – Here Is What It Could Mean

 6. Foreign Objects

-On occasion, embedded foreign objects can be found in the face of dogs and cats.
+On occasion, embedded foreign objects can be found in the faces of dogs and cats.
 These scenarios generally result from overzealous chewing of sharp things like sticks that penetrate into soft tissue.

 This type of swelling can also be caused by plant material like foxtails (grass awns/seeds) that get stuck in the fur of the face or body crevices (like the eyelids or ears) and can burrow their way under the skin and through soft tissues.
 They can create an abscess as they migrate that may appear similar to a tooth root abscess, either with focal swelling or more extensive localized swelling, and may rupture out the skin.

 Removing foreign objects can sometimes be very tricky.
-The swelling isn’t always right at the object but can be a draining tract to an adjacent location.
+The swelling isn’t always right at the object, but can be a draining tract to an adjacent location.
 Your vet will have to locate and remove the object to resolve the infection, but in the head, sometimes this can require advanced imaging techniques such as CT or MRI.
+All of these procedures require general anesthesia to be performed.

 7. Sialocele